ahbabshahin/realm-server/README.md

-It is going to be a chatbot.
-We are going to use deepseek R1 model for the bot.
-For backend, we are going to use node express.
+We're embarking on an exciting journey to create a dynamic chatbot.
+Our foundation will be built upon the advanced deepseek R1 model, which promises to bring the conversation to life.
+For the backend, we’re harnessing the power of Node.js with Express, ensuring smooth and efficient interactions.
+Soon, we will introduce engaging conversations that mimic the natural flow between individuals, enhancing the richness of user experiences.